wuddz-devs/Wuddz-Search/README.md

 ## Benefits & Usage:
-- Once installed just type wudz-spa in cmd|powershell|terminal and follow on screen instructions to enjoy this awesome ALL IN 1 EXPLORER, PARSER & ARCHIVER.
+- Once installed just type wudz-spa in cmd|powershell|terminal and follow on screen instructions to enjoy this awesome ALL IN 1 SEARCHER, PARSER & ARCHIVER.

 - Default Output Folder Is SEARCH Folder In Current User's Downloads Directory, Unless Full Path Is Specified.